 Hoops

-Hoops are used in a number of different styles of baskets, like the Williamsburg basket style, and ribbed baskets.
+Hoops are used in a number of different styles of baskets, like egg style and ribbed baskets.

 Rims

-Rims are often used in ribbed baskets as the structure the rim of the basket is build around.
-Rather than using pieces of reed shaped around the upper portion of the basket the rim is placed at the top and then woven over or around into the basket.
+Rims are often used in ribbed baskets as the structure.
+The basket is built around the rims.
+Rather than use reed around the upper portion of the basket, the rim is placed on top and woven over or around the basket.

 Basket legs